CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 * **When using CSC Sensitive Data Services for analyzing sensitive data you have two possibilities:**

-1) you can encrypt the data with the workflow described earlier in the [SD Connect guide](./sd-connect.md).
-With this workflow, you will encrypt a copy of your data using CSC Sensitive Data public encryption key (using the Crypt4GH user interfaces or programmatically).
+1) you can encrypt the data with the workflow described earlier in the [SD Connect guide](./sd_connect.md).
+With this workflow, you will encrypt a copy of your data using the _CSC Sensitive Data public encryption key_ (using the Crypt4GH user interfaces or programmatically).
 In this way, the data is automatically decrypted with **CSC Sensitive Data Services secret key"** when it is imported to SD Desktop.
 This key is hosted securely by the SD Services and users never need to do the decryption themselves.
 Futher, the data can't be decrypted in any other environment.

 2) you can encrypt the data with one or several public keys.
-In this case, when imported in SD Desktop, you need to decrypt the data manually.
+In this case, when imported in SD Desktop, you need to decrypt the data there manually.
 Note that in this case you need to have a corresponding secret key in SD Desktop.
+In practice this means that you have to encrypt your private key using the option 1 above and upload it to SD Desktop through SD Connect.

 * **When using SD Connect to safely share (or transfer) data with your collaborators, you need to plan data encryption in advance, as you need to encrypt the data with your collaborator's public encryption key for them to be able to decrypt the data**.
 Using Crypt4GH CLI, it is possible to encrypt data with multiple public encryption keys.
 Thus, for example, the same dataset can be safely shared with multiple colleagues or collaborators.